Difficulty or stopped breathing

 Moving an animal that is undergoing a medical emergency can be tricky -we recommend it be done as a two-person job.
 Loosely draping a soft cloth over your pet’s eyes can help calm them down if they are aggressive or panicking due to pain or fear.
 Towels can make a good makeshift stretcher and allow you to more easily move your pet comfortably and safely.

-Drive your pet quickly and carefully to one of our hospitals and follow our veterinary staff’s instruction upon arrival.
+Drive your pet quickly and carefully to our hospital and follow our veterinary staff’s instructions upon arrival.

 Not all situations constitute a veterinary emergency.
 The information above can help you determine the severity of your pet’s health issue as well as the appropriate action you should take.
 When in doubt, bring your pet to our hospital even if you’re not able to fully assess the situation beforehand.
-We are happy to assist you both over the phone and in person at either of our convenient locations.
+We are happy to assist you both over the phone and in person.